-- Teachers will at no time provide students with an approximate grade/mark based on a draft.
+- Drafts are marked on a first come first served basis, so students are encouraged to submit a completed draft as early as possible. - The English staff will provide feedback on one draft per assessment, if submitted within the outlined guidelines. - Teachers will at no time provide students with an approximate grade/mark based on a draft.
 Students are encouraged to view the drafting exercise as an opportunity to improve their work, not to receive a formal mark. - Students should not assume that applying teacher feedback will ensure full marks.
-As students are incredibly diverse in their ability levels, teachers will seek to provide meaningful feedback to ensure they achieve 'their best.' - Students are encouraged to work with their classroom teacher in the first instance.
-They may choose to make alternate arrangements with their teacher to work with another teacher on a specific task if appropriate. - In the instance of a student not meeting a drafting deadline due to unforeseen circumstances that affect their wellbeing, the student is to discuss the possibility of an extension for their draft with the classroom teacher.
+As students are incredibly diverse in their ability levels, teachers will seek to provide meaningful feedback to ensure they achieve their best. - In the instance of a student not meeting a drafting deadline due to unforeseen circumstances, the student is to discuss the possibility of an extension for their draft with the classroom teacher.

 Students are encouraged to have open dialogue with their teacher to allow the teacher to assist them during their time of difficulty while following the drafting policy guidelines.